-These Application Notes demonstrated how Avaya Session Border Controller for Enterprise Release 6.2 and IP Office Release 8.1 can be successfully combined with a Verizon Business IP Contact Center SIP Trunk service connection to enable a business to receive toll-free calls.
+These Application Notes demonstrated how IP Office Release 8.1 can be successfully combined with a Verizon Business IP Contact Center SIP trunk service connection to enable a business to receive toll-free calls.
 Utilizing this solution, IP Office customers can leverage the operational efficiencies and cost savings associated with SIP trunking while gaining the advanced technical features provided through the marriage of best of breed technologies from Avaya and Verizon.

-IP Office Release 8.1 with Avaya Session Border Controller for Enterprise Release 6.2 has not been independently certified by Verizon labs.
+IP Office Release 8.1 has not been independently certified by Verizon labs.
 These Application Notes can be used to facilitate customer engagements via the Verizon field trial process, pending Verizon labs independent certification.

-10. Additional References
+Additional References